danbev/learning-iot/notes/bluetooth.md

 The on-the-air wire protocol the upper protocol layers, and the application layers are different for BLE which makes it incompatible with Bluetooth classic.

-The bluetooth specification 4.0 and above specifcy two wireless technologies:
+The bluetooth specification 4.0 and above specify two wireless technologies:
 * Bluetooth Basic Rate/Enhanced Data Rate (BR/EDR) or classic Bluetooth.
 * Bluetooth Low Energy (BLE)